shodty/roam-breadcrumbs/README.md

 # roam-breadcrumbs
+_v1.01_
 A simple Roam Research extension that displays and numbers your recent page and block visits in a bar along the top of your graph.

-__This extension can be installed using Roam Depot.
-It does not manipulate your notes in any way.__
+_This extension can be installed using Roam Depot.
+It does not manipulate your notes in any way._

 ### How to use:
     - Click green arrow (‣):                    Turns breadcrumb display on/off